 A Step-By-Step Guide to Google Tag Manager Development & Testing

-Google Tag Manager (GTM) is a powerful and free tag management platform that allows you to configure and enrich data sent to Google Analytics.
+Google Tag Manager (GTM) is a powerful and free tag management platform.
+It allows you to configure and enrich data sent to Google Analytics.
 However, unless you have a robust process for development and testing you will miss opportunities to improve data quality and insights from Google Analytics.

-As the free version of Google Tag Manager does not have a workflow and approval management process it’s important to establish manual processes to minimise the risk of a data degradation data outage.
-If you have the paid version of Google Tag Manager with Google Analytics 360 you will have built-in workflow management functionality and so you have an advantage that changes can be more easily managed online.
+As the free version of Google Tag Manager does not have a workflow and approval management process.
+It’s important to establish manual processes to minimise the risk of a data degradation data outage.
+If you have the paid version of Google Tag Manager with Google Analytics 360.
+You will have built-in workflow management functionality.
+You have an advantage that changes can be more easily managed online.

 1. Define your measurement plan: